egbuna/Cocktail-App/README.md

 ## Todos
 * Test both the remote and local data source
-* Add a filter feature(let users filter cocktails)
+* Add a filter feature(let users filter cocktails between alchoholic and nonalcho)
+* Hide bottom nav on scroll

+## Prerequisite
+To build this project, you require:
+- Android Studio artic fox canary 6 and above
+- Gradle 7.+